 My friend Jessica invite me to be a “celebrity” participant in her sorority’s 16th annual Cookies and Castles charity event benefiting Cook Children’s Medical Center.
 Since 2001, the Gingerbread Extravaganza, has become a holiday tradition cherished by many in Fort Worth.
-Be sure to visit their website for more information or to purchase tickets to the event which kicks off this Thursday, December 1 with events for all ages — children, tweens and a ladies luncheon.

 I love a challenge, and of course the first place I went for inspiration was Pinterest.
 Representing Home with a Twist, I wanted something special that told a story and represented me.
 As soon as I saw this idea I went to work on my plan!

 Sugar and Cloth posted this retro gingerbread camper on Pinterest last Christmas.
 I grew up going camping in my parent’s motor home and I thought this would be the perfect way to pay tribute to my childhood, but with a modern twist.

 I took my calling card shopping with me to find just the right fondant colors to complement my blog’s color scheme.
 I settled on red, teal and white for the camper and pulled in the Kelly Green for the trees.

 This post is less about how to construct it because Sugar and Cloth gives you a template including the recipe for making the gingerbread.
 But, I will hit the highlights in case you think you want to make this project.

 - The funny thing about this project is that when I told Bestie we were going to make a gingerbread house, she thought it was going to be one of the ones you purchase at the store and assemble during a Michael Buble Christmas special.
 An hour tops.
 This took 45 hours to plan for and construct.

 - I could not have done this without help.
 While it was fun, it was intense.
 Mainly because we didn’t know what we were doing and had to wing it.